-So, now for a family of three (like we were), you would pay an additional $91 per person for a two day – two park ticket ($266 – $175) or $273 ($91 x 3) and an additional $99 for a second night at a hotel for a grand total of $372 more for a 2 day – 2 park ticket WITHOUT a Universal Express Unlimited add-on!
+So, now for a family of three (like we were), you would pay an additional $91 per person for a two day – two park ticket vs. a one day park ticket ($266 – $175) or $273 for our family of three ($91 x 3) and an additional $99 for a second night at a hotel for a grand total of $372 more for a 2 day – 2 park ticket WITHOUT a Universal Express Unlimited pass!

-Or you can just pay $375 (assuming the hotel room would cost the same as we paid) for one night at Loews, get a Universal Express Unlimited add, and do everything in one day!
+Or you can just pay $375 (assuming the hotel room would cost the same as we paid) for one night at Loews, get a free Universal Express Unlimited pass, and do everything in ONE day!

-Check-in Early for A Two-Day Universal Express Unlimited Add-on!
+Check-in Early for A Two-Day Universal Express Unlimited Pass For Universal Studios Orlando!

-Believe it or not, you can check in early for your one night stay at the Loews Royal Pacific Resort and receive free Universal Express Unlimited add-ons for that day AND the next!
+Believe it or not, you can check in early for your one night stay at the Loews Royal Pacific Resort and receive a free Universal Express Unlimited pass for that day AND the next!

-When I was there in August, I was checking out of our hotel room at 7:00 am and leaving for our day at Universal Studios Orlando.
+When I was there, I was checking out of our hotel room at 7:00 am and leaving for our day at Universal Studios Orlando.
 We left our luggage at the hotel (in the secure checked luggage room) for free, ready for us to pick up at the end of the day.
 Next to me, was a woman checking in!
 At 7:00 am in the morning!
-I watched as she was handed her free Universal Express Unlimited add-ons for that day.
-In other words, a one night stay at Loews Royal Pacific Resort could give you free Universal Unlimited Express add-ons for two days.
+I watched as she was handed her free Universal Express Unlimited passes for that day.
+In other words, a one night stay at Loews Royal Pacific Resort could give you free Universal Unlimited Express passes for two days.

 You Get Into the Wizarding World of Harry Potter at Universal Studios Florida An Hour Early

-Beyond the discussion about cost or time savings, if you stay at an on-site Universal hotel, you can also be admitted into the Wizarding World of Harry Potter at Universal Studios Florida one hour before general admission opens.
+Beyond the discussion about cost or time savings, if you stay at an on-site Universal Studios Orlando hotel, you will also be admitted into the Wizarding World of Harry Potter at Universal Studios Florida one hour before general admission opens.
 The list of on-site Universal Hotels that gives you this privilege is listed here.
-It is important to note that this list includes other hotels other than those that offer the free Universal Express Unlimited add-on.
+It is important to note that this list includes other hotels other than those that offer the free Universal Express Unlimited pass.

 Going to Universal Studios Orlando is an expensive day out.
 There is very little that you can do about the cost of admission.
-However, if you stay at one of the on-site Universal hotels that offer free Universal Unlimited Express add-ons, you can save a lot of time and money.
+However, if you stay at one of the on-site Universal Studios Orlando hotels that offer free Universal Unlimited Express pass, you can save a lot of time and money.
 Fundamentally, you are adding VALUE to your day.
-You are bypassing most line ups, spending more time on rides, and enjoying everything that the two amusement parks have to offer.
-If you are going during a busy time, I would highly recommend considering staying at one of these hotels that gives you this privilege!
+You are bypassing most line ups, spending more time on rides, and enjoying everything that the two amusement parks have to offer in one day.
+If you are going during a busy time, I would highly recommend considering staying at one of these hotels that gives you this privilege.